-1. Before being scanned, everyone requires a review/referral from a doctor or health practitioner.
-If you already have this, we make no charge.
+- Before being scanned, everyone requires a review/referral from a doctor or health practitioner.
+If you already have this, you can just upload it via our website or send it to us via email.
 Otherwise, we can organise it for you.

 MRI means magnetic resonance imaging.
 This scan uses magnetic fields and radio waves to produce detailed views of the organs, tissues and skeletal system.
 It is a non-invasive way to diagnose body structure and problems via high-resolution images.

-To detect brain and spine problems like strokes, tumours and aneurysms.
+- To detect brain and spine problems like strokes, tumors, and aneurysms.

-To measure the size of the heart, the thickness of heart walls and other structural changes.
+- To measure the size of the heart, the thickness of the heart walls and other structural changes.

-To analyse bone and joint abnormalities, infections, and tumours in soft tissues including breast cancer.
+- To analyse bone and joint abnormalities, infections, and tumors in soft tissues including breast cancer.